 The first high sabbath occasion to be held annually is the Passover (Pesach – פֶּסַח p̱esaḥ) and the Feast of Unleavened Bread.
 Following is the second designated seventh sabbaths later, the Feast of Weeks (Shavuot – שָׁבֻעַ ‘shabuan’ or Pentecost).
 Each of these hold significant meaning with Pesach signifying the Israelites exodus from Egypt and Shavuot celebrating the beginning of the agricultural wheat harvest in Israel.

-We see the first reference to the three annual feasts together as perpetual commandments is in Exodus 34:18-23, expanded on in the whole chapter of Leviticus 23 and then reiterated in Deuteronomy 16:1-16.
-We can also find a detailed instructional description of the three solemn assemblies designated under the Feast of Tabernacles in Numbers 29 the whole chapter.
+We see the first reference to the three annual feasts together as perpetual commandments in Exodus 34:18-23.
+They are then further unpacked in Leviticus 23 the whole chapter, and reiterated again in Deuteronomy 16:1-16.
+We also find a second detailed instructional description of the three solemn assemblies designated under the Feast of Tabernacles in Numbers 29 the whole chapter.

 These feasts were to be held as a perpetual annual ordinance where several special sacrifices were offered to יְהוָֹה as well as continuance of the daily temple sacrifices.
 They are generally referred to in scripture as ‘holy convocations’ (Leviticus 23:37), ‘solemn days’ (Numbers 10:10), ‘solemn feasts’ (Numbers 15:3), ‘solemn assemblies’ (Numbers 29:35) and ‘the feasts of יְהוָֹה’ (Leviticus 23:44).